Flow-MER Fridays: Series 2

 Webinar 2: What can reptiles and frogs tell us about environmental flow delivery

-Presenters: Assoc Prof Skye Wassens (CSU), Dr Damian Michael (CSU) & Erin Lenon (CEWO)
+Presenters: Assoc Prof Skye Wassens (CSU), Dr Damian Michael (CSU) & Erin Lenon (CEWH)

 The Murray-Darling Basin supports over 300 frogs and reptiles, many of which are restricted to floodplain environments.
 Monitoring the ecological responses of frogs to environmental flows is a key objective of the Flow-MER Program’s Murrumbidgee Selected Area.
 The benefits of flow delivery and environmental water are likely to aid many other wetland dependant vertebrates – including frog-eating snakes – so what can they tell us about water management?